djeedai/bevy_hanabi/docs/migration-v0.14-to-v0.15.md

 and the `worms.rs` and `firework.rs` examples
 for an example of combining hierarchical effects and ribbons, and use multiple ribbons in the same effect.

+## Bundle removal

+Following Bevy's own deprecation of the bundle mechanism, `ParticleEffectBundle` has been removed.
+Use `ParticleEffect` directly instead, which now supports the ECS `#[require()]` mechanism, and will automatically add the mandatory components `CompiledParticleEffect`, `Visibility`, and `Transform`.